pixl8/Preside-CMS/support/docs/source/devguides/permissioning.rst

         - **Roles** provide convenient grant access to one or more permissions

 Users and groups
-    User's and groups are defined through the administrative GUI and are stored in the database.
+    Users and groups are defined through the administrative GUI and are stored in the database.

         - An *active* **user** must belong to one or more groups
         - A **group** must have one or more *roles*